data-6-berkeley/su24-tuskegee/rpd_project.md

 * Slide: Bio of a prominent researcher in the field at the intersection of society and data science
 * Slide: Lesson plan for discussion activity

-**These slides will not be presented anywhere!** The slides format is just to organize your thoughts.
-Feel free to add slides as necessary.
+**Presentation**: <b>Updated Fri 7/1:</b> You will present these slides to the other groups on Friday, July 8.
+The presentation should be **10 minutes**, and every group member should present. <del><b>These slides will not be presented anywhere!</b> The slides format is just to organize your thoughts.
+Feel free to add slides as necessary.</del>

 ### Lesson Plan for Discussion Activity